nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/scan.rst

 Blocklist
 =========

-Devices can be added to the blocklist, which means that the scanning module ignores these devices and does not generate any events for them.
+Devices can be added to the blocklist, which means that the library ignores these devices and does not generate any events for them.
 Use the :kconfig:option:`CONFIG_BT_SCAN_BLOCKLIST` Kconfig option to enable the blocklist.

-In the default configuration, the scanning module allows to add up to two devices to the blocklist.
+In the default configuration, the library allows to add up to two devices to the blocklist.
 To increase the blocklist size, set the :kconfig:option:`CONFIG_BT_SCAN_BLOCKLIST_LEN` Kconfig option.
 Use the :c:func:`bt_scan_blocklist_device_add` function to add a new device to the blocklist.
 To remove all devices from the blocklist, use the :c:func:`bt_scan_blocklist_clear` function.